 Ok, hear me out: Vintage medical furniture.

-Recently it occurred to me that the most interesting —and possibly even more affordable— vintage wares available online are probably hiding behind their initial function, so elusive to me when I am continually searching "Anna Castelli" or "Castligioni" (I'm going through an Italian design thing right now).
+Recently it occurred to me that the most interesting —and possibly even more affordable— vintage wares available online are probably hiding behind their initial function, so elusive to me when I am only and continually searching "Anna Castelli" or "Castligioni" (I'm going through an Italian design thing right now).
 The moment this realization came to me, I was pouring through pages and pages of Furnish Green's inventory when I came across this vintage medical exam table:

-Eventually my reservations gave way to the perks and possibilities: The cornflower blue color that would soften all of the rude red decor I own!
+Any reservations I had gave way to the perks and possibilities: The cornflower blue color that would soften all of the rude red decor I own!
 The drawers and cabinet space!
 The (adjustable) seating!
-These possibilities evolved to styling calculations; If the exam table was a dining room's sideboard, you could store your finer china, flatware, and table linens in the drawers.
+These possibilities evolved to styling calculations; If the exam table was a dining room's sideboard, you could store your finer china, flatware, and extra table linens in the drawers.
 The ideal china would be in a classic toile, paired with crisp white linens to offset the exam table's cold, industrial vibe.
 A dry bar could live on the extendable metal tray!
 The exam seat could be adjusted upwards to accommodate a buffet serving situation and announce food's arrival with a flourish of pageantry.

 In the living room, a medical exam table would make quite the credenza, with the ability to stow board games, books, tissues, extra remotes, candles, extra pillows for guests.
 Speaking of guests, the extra seating would be a boon for larger gatherings, or for offering an additional bed for crashing.
 Any couch would have to be long, and have tall enough seat setting to be in the same stratosphere as the medical exam table, but its silhouette should remain fluffy but trim to contrast the substantial size of the credenza.
 Dare I say Mario Bellini's Le Bambole sectional would do the trick (seen here in Kaitlin Spring's living room)?